 - Application Deadline: Fall: May 1st.
 Spring: Nov 1st.
 Early applications encouraged

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-Discover the incredible biodiversity of the rainforest and study ecological resilience in the face of environmental threats like climate change.
-Learn about management and conservation issues in the rainforest and examine their downstream impacts on the Great Barrier Reef.
-Join community restoration ecology initiatives and study environmental policy and community conservation approaches while gaining skills in field research and data collection.
+Immerse yourself in the rich biodiversity of the rainforest and learn about ecological resilience in the face of environmental threats like climate change.
+Connect rainforest management and conservation issues with downstream impacts on the Great Barrier Reef.
+Become a part of large-scale restoration ecology experiments and study environmental policy and community conservation approaches while developing skills in field research and data collection.